-Spending policy and how the investment objectives relate to spending policy: The Organization has adopted a policy of appropriating for distribution each year a percentage of the moving five-year average value of the endowment, as determined in the last quarter of the current fiscal year and will be incorporated in the following year's distribution as income available to programs.
+Spending policy and how the investment objectives relate to spending policy: The Organization has adopted a draw policy of appropriating for distribution each year a draw percentage of the moving fiveyear average value of unrestricted and restricted-with-operational-intent endowment, as determined in the last quarter of the last completed fiscal year and will be incorporated in the following year's distribution as income available to programs.
 The percentage, as determined by the Board of Directors, is set at 4.75%, unless deemed prudent by the Board to spend a different amount in order to meet its budgetary commitments.
-In establishing this policy, the Boards of Directors considered the long-term expected return on their endowments.
-Accordingly, over the long term, the Boards expect the current spending policy to allow their endowments to grow at an average of 2.5% to 3.5% annually.
+The Organization has adopted an administrative fee policy for appropriating for distribution each year a draw calculated as a percentage of the moving five-year average value of all endowments. as determined in the last quarter of the last completed fiscal year and will be incorporated in the following year's distribution as income available to programs.
+The percentage, not to exceed 2.5%, and an amount, not-to-exceed the actual administrative costs incurred by the Organization during that year.
+Administrative costs are defined as those costs included in the "management and general" column of the consolidated statement of functional expenses.
+In establishing these policies, the Board of Directors considered the long-term expected return on their endowments as well as donor intent.
+Accordingly, over the long term, the Board expects the current spending policy to allow their endowments to grow at an average of 2.5% to 3.5% annually.
 This is consistent with the Organization's objective to maintain the purchasing power of the endowment assets held in perpetuity or for a specified term as well as to provide additional real growth through new gifts and investment return.